Leucadendron laureolum (Lam.) Fourc. (= L. decorum R.Br.)

 The genus Leucadendron belongs in the protea family.
 It consists of 83 species, most of which occur in the Western and Eastern Cape with a few outliers in KwaZulu-Natal.
 They are all dioecious shrubs or trees, and are known as conebushes because the female flower heads form woody cones in which the fruits are borne.

 The flowerheads have a light fruity scent and are pollinated by insects (small beetles).

-Leucadendron laureolum is serotinous (=developing late; here referring to the so-called seeds), and retains its seeds in woody cones on the female plants for several years.
+Leucadendron laureolum is serotinous, and retains its seeds in woody cone-like fruits on the female plants for several years.
 Plants are killed by fire, but the seeds are protected inside the cones.
 After the fire, the cones open and release the seeds, which germinate en masse with the autumn-winter rains.
 Seeds are winged and are dispersed by wind.

 Like all members of the protea family, this species has proteoid roots, which are dense clusters of hairy rootlets with a surface area 15 times that of non-proteoid roots.
 Proteoid roots are formed in a 50 mm root mat around the plant in the soil just beneath the leaf litter, where nutrient supply is the highest.
 In nature they are formed only during the rainy season, but in cultivation where water is provided all year round they are formed throughout the year.
 They also form more readily in soil that has added compost (humus or leaf mould).

 Proteoid roots are not formed in soil that has been fertilised with high levels of phosphates (P).
 Proteoid roots are an adaptation to the nutrient-poor soils found in the Cape mountains and allow the plants to absorb the tiny amounts of nutrients available in the soils.
 This adaptation makes them difficult in cultivation as they cannot cope with heavily fertilised soils.